On the geometry of star domains and the spectra of Hodge-Laplace operators: Analysis of the de Rham complex

 \subsection{Closed range condition and potential operators}

-The theory of Hilbert de~Rham complexes becomes more amenable once an additional condition is satisfied.
-We say that the \emph{closed range condition} is satisfied if the differential operators $\cartan^{k} : H\Lambda^{k}(\Domain) \to \Lebesgue^{2}\Lambda^{k+1}(\Domain)$ in the de~Rham complex have closed range.
+Hilbert de~Rham complexes become more amenable for analysis once an additional condition is satisfied.
+We say that the \emph{closed range condition} holds if the differential operators $\cartan^{k} : H\Alt{k}(\Domain) \to {L}^{2}\Alt{k+1}(\Domain)$ in the de~Rham complex~\eqref{math:l2-de-rham-complex:diff} have closed range.